X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Numeric Function**
 **FORMAT: EXP (&lt;number&gt;)**

 **Action:** This mathematical function calculates the constant e (2.71828183) raised to the power of the number given.
-A value greater than 88.0296919 causes an `?OVERFLOW` error to occur.
+A value greater than 88.0296919 causes `?OVERFLOW ERROR` to occur.

 **EXAMPLES of the EXP Function:**